joe7575/vm16asm/doc/manual.md

 :00000FF
 ```

-The H16 file includes also address information so that the code can be located to the predefined VM16 memory address.
+The `.h16` file includes also address information so that the code can be located to the predefined VM16 memory address.

 If installed properly, you can directly type:

 ```
-vm16asm <asm-file>
+vm16asm <asm-file> <option>
 ```

+Options are:

+- `--com`  to generate a `.com` file instead of a `.h16` file
+- `--sym` to output all values from the symbol table
+- `--lst` to generate a `.lst` file in addition